Savoy Hotel: Restaurants

 As part of the 2010 refurbishment, the restaurant was completely redecorated in the Art Deco style, with a leopard print carpet.
 In 2013, the restaurant became Kaspar's Seafood Bar & Grill.
 The menu features oysters, cured and smoked fish.
 The interior design follows the hotel's 1920s style and its black and green livery, and the room offers views of the Thames and some of London's landmarks.
 The restaurant is open all day, seven days a week.
 Reviews for the restaurant have improved since the re-opening: "The smoked and cured fish here is to die for, and a whole roast sea bream for two was simply brilliant."

-Since Gordon Ramsay employed his former protégé Marcus Wareing in the less formal Savoy Grill, the restaurant earned its first Michelin star.
+Since Ramsay employed his former protégé Marcus Wareing in the less formal Savoy Grill, the restaurant earned its first Michelin star.
 The Grill was originally "where people go to eat a modest luncheon or to dine on the way to the theatre without spending too much time or too much money".
 Since 2010, the chef patron has been Stuart Gillies.
-From 2015 to 2017, Kim Woodward, a former contestant on the TV show MasterChef: The Professionals, became the Grill's first female Head Chef.
+From 2015 to 2017, Kim Woodward, a former contestant on the TV show MasterChef: The Professionals, became the Grill's first female head chef.
 The Thames Foyer serves breakfast, morning coffee, light lunch and supper, as well as afternoon tea, accompanied by the hotel's resident pianist.
 Also part of the hotel buildings is Simpson's-in-the-Strand, featuring classic British style cuisine.
 Its specialties are aged Scottish beef on the bone, potted shrimps, roast saddle of lamb and steak and kidney pie.

+In February 2022 Ramsay opened Restaurant 1890 in the hotel.
+In February 2024 it was awarded a Michelin star.